mountainprotocol/tokens/README.md

 Audits can be found at https://github.com/mountainprotocol/audits.

-## License

-Mountain Protocol Contracts are released under the [MIT License](https://github.com/mountainprotocol/tokens/blob/main/LICENSE).

-## Legal

-The use of this Project is governed by the terms found at https://docs.mountainprotocol.com/legal/terms-and-conditions.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.